seblhaire/formsbootstrap/README.md

 * `jQuery('#password').data('sebpasswordhelper').clearpass()` empties password input(s);
 * `jQuery('#password').data('sebpasswordhelper').checkStrength()`  verifies if new password passes rules;
 *  `jQuery('#password').data('sebpasswordhelper').checkIdentity()` verifies that new password and confirm password are the same:
 * ` jQuery('#password').data('sebpasswordhelper').checkOldPass()` verifies that old password is not empty; if you specify a route in `config('formsbootstrap.defaults.password-with-confirm.checkoldpassurl')`, this method also checks that old password is correct.
-The route must:
-   * accept POST method;
-   * return a json value with a boolean field `correct_password`.
+Cf above.